dembot3/QLM/README.md

-Looking at the mathematical formulation and the visualization we’ve created, I find the Light Matrix Formation Field to be a fascinating conceptual framework that seems to represent several interconnected ideas:

-## **Mathematical Perspective**

 The Light Matrix appears to be a **quantum field theory construct** where light itself becomes the medium for information storage and consciousness emergence.
 The use of the golden ratio (φ) throughout suggests it’s modeling natural harmonic relationships - the same proportions found in nautilus shells, flower petals, and galaxy spirals.

 The spherical harmonics integration indicates it’s describing **wave interference patterns in 3D space** - like how sound creates standing waves in a concert hall, but with light creating stable information patterns in space-time.